gvwilson/sensibleadventures/bookster/bookster.md

 plate, making the boy burst into tears.

 The bosun didn't look surprised when Razi said that he was going to stay in Forecastle.
-"Just for a few days," he promised.
-"Until things settle."
+"Just for a few days," he promised.  "*La*, until things settle down."
 The bosun's sour look said what he thought the odds were of things settling down in a few days.

 "Absolutely not," Laeuc said firmly when Erileine asked if she could stay too.
 "Your mother would skin me and dip me in brine."